 Cargo space behind the 50/50-split third row in the Escalade is on par with other luxury SUVs with three rows of seats; in other words, hauling anything but groceries will likely require the third-row seat to be folded.
 And while some competitors have power third-row seats that fold into the floor, the Escalade's seats must be removed for a flat floor, but it has the edge in overall space.
 Removing the seats requires only a tug on one handle, but they are quite bulky and heavy and must be left at home to get the big cargo space.

 On the road, the nimbleness of the Cadillac Escalade is a pleasant surprise.
 The steering is light and reasonably precise, a nice compromise between the weight of the BMW X5 or Audi Q7 and the lightness of the Lincoln Navigator.
-In spite of having a live-axle rear suspension (as opposed to an independent rear suspension), the Escalade manages bumps very well, thanks to its three-ton mass and the road-sensing Autoride system.
+In spite of having a live-axle rear suspension (as opposed to an independent rear suspension like that on the Navigator), the Escalade manages bumps very well, thanks to its three-ton mass and the road-sensing Autoride system.

 Handling and body control are impressive given the Escalade's bulk.
-It's more supple than the BMW X5 or Mercedes GL550 are when in Sport mode but firmer than the Lexus LX570 or Range Rover are.
-The Lincoln Navigator works well on marginal road surfaces due to its independent rear suspension.
+The Escalade suspension feels more supple than that of the BMW X5 or Mercedes GL550 but firmer than that of the Lexus LX570 or Range Rover.
+The Lincoln Navigator works better than the Escalade on marginal road surfaces due to the Lincoln's independent rear suspension.

 Magnetic Ride Control uses a variety of sensors to measure road surface and vehicle parameters 1,000 times per second and adjust the shock damping accordingly.
 That adjustment is done magnetically, changing the thickness of the shock fluid (that's filled with tiny magnetic particles) for maximum control of the shock.
 This system has been used advantageously on expensive imports and the Corvette for a few years, and is often paired on the Escalade with the 22-inch wheels.

-The interior is very quiet, enhancing the ability to hold hushed conversations as well as hear the Surround Sound system without extraneous noise.
+With sound-deadening improvements in the glass in 2011, the interior is exceptionally quiet, enhancing the ability to hold hushed conversations as well as hear the Surround Sound system without extraneous noise.
 Also noteworthy is the plush ride.
 On the optional 22-inch wheels and low-profile tires you'd expect more harshness and sharp impacts from things like parking lot speed bumps and lane divider dots, but they're muted because the sheer size of the tire means there is still some usable sidewall, the first point of any suspension system.
 Those vehicles with the 18-inch wheels offer even gentler ride characteristics without a corollary drop in grip.
 On many trucks low-profile wheels reduce the tow rating and make winter tire or chain fitment a nuisance.

 All Escalades (except Hybrid) are powered by a 6.2-liter V8 that produces 403 horsepower and 417 pound-feet of torque.
 Acceleration is brisk for a truck.
 The Escalade is quicker than the Navigator, Range Rover, Audi Q7, and even a Police Tahoe, though the equally practical Mercedes GL550 has the edge here.
-The BMW X6 V8, Infiniti FX50, and Mercedes G-wagen are quicker, but they are less practical.
-The 6.2-liter V8 engine has a pleasant growl under acceleration, but that's about the only time you hear it such is the quietude enjoyed inside the Escalade.
+The BMW X6 V8, Infiniti FX50, and Mercedes G-wagen are quicker, but they are smaller and less practical with much less cargo and passenger space.
+The 6.2-liter V8 engine has a wonderful throaty growl under acceleration, making you feel like you've got a hotrod underneath.

 Towing is aided by this prodigious power.
-Depending on how they are equipped, Escalade models are rated to tow trailers of 7,500 to 8,300 pounds.
+Depending on how they are equipped, Escalade models are rated to tow trailers of up to 8,300 pounds.

-Hitching up a trailer is made easier by the Escalade's rearview camera, which mounts in the liftgate to provide a view behind the vehicle when backing up.
+Hitching up a trailer is made easier by the Escalade's rearview camera, which provides a view behind the vehicle when backing up.
 What the camera sees is projected onto the navigation screen.
 It eliminates jumping out of the truck repeatedly to get the ball lined up under the trailer tongue.
 As with other vehicles, the rearview camera is useful everyday when backing up close to another object.
-It's very helpful when parking and a great safety feature as it can reduce the chance of backing over a child.
+It's very helpful for parallel parking and a great safety feature as it can reduce the chance of backing over a child.

 All-wheel drive is available for the Escalade.
 It's a full-time system oriented around sure-footed traction on slippery pavement, rather than creeping through boulder fields or climbing steep grades.
 There is no low-range gearing.
 It works particularly well in slushy conditions with inconsistent grip, improving handling stability and traction and helping the driver better control the vehicle.
 We strongly recommend it for winter weather, and it's a great aid in the rain or on any slippery surface.